core-wg/coral/draft-ietf-core-coral.md

 Triples are equivalent to each other if their subject, predicate and object are pair-wise equivalent.

-The *CoRAL structured information model* is a sequence of "passings" the basic model's edges, where
+The *CoRAL structured information model* is a sequence of "passings" of the basic model's edges, starting at a node identifying the document (its retrieval context, typically URI from which it was obtained) where

 * each edge is passed at least one time in total,
-* each edge is passed at most one time after each passing that ends in its start point (with the obvious exception that edges from the root node can be passed once from the start), and
+* each edge is passed at most one time after each passing that ends in its start point (with the obvious exception that edges from the retrieval context can be passed once from the start), and
 * between a passing of an edge from A to B and a later passing from B to C, passings can only be along edges that can be reached from B along the graph, until B is the end of a different passing.

-The passings starts at the root node, usually defined as the URI from which the document is obtained.
 <!-- Terminology still to be enhanced, asking around at https://cs.stackexchange.com/questions/144008/terminology-for-multiply-visiting-walks-of-dags -->

 For better understanding,
-think of the structured information model as a sort of tree spanning from the root node, with the oddity that when a node is reached along two different edges (which a normal tree doesn't do), it is up to the builder of the tree whether to describe anything children of the entered node on one parent or on the other parent,
+think of the structured information model as a sort of tree spanning from the retrieval context, with the oddity that when a node is reached along two different edges (which a normal tree doesn't do), it is up to the builder of the tree whether to describe anything children of the entered node on one parent or on the other parent,